The exposure triangle and ISO

 Now, with digital cameras, we can change ISO for every shot if we want.

 I think the ability to change ISO so easily is what has added to the confusion.
 Too much choice can make a decision difficult.
 I take forever to make up my mind when we go to a restaurant that offers a large and varied menu.

 What happens when you adjust ISO?

 Even though you can see just as well indoors as you can outdoors, your camera can’t without changing settings.
 In auto mode, your camera will automatically adjust.
-In manual mode you must make the adjustment to enable your DSLR to capture more light, so you need to “bump up” your ISO.
+In manual mode you must make the adjustment to enable your camera to capture more light.

 Why not just set ISO to auto?

 It seems to make sense that, if the camera needs to adjust to “see” better, then why not leave it to the camera to decide on what it needs and set your ISO to auto?

 I’ll answer with a question.
 What if you’re taking a photograph of your child in a patch of sunlight on the sofa, and you want to capture the moment with deep shadows or bright highlights?

 Like all auto settings, in auto ISO, the camera will want to average the exposure.
 In other words it’ll want to capture detail in the shadows, so won’t want them to be too dark.
 It won’t want to blow out highlights either, but would rather retain details.

 You won’t have full control of the exposure when using auto ISO.